-Barracks normally occupied the remainder of the fort; at Hardknott, however, no traces of these remain, although the front of the fort possibly contained barracks of stone and timber.
+Barracks normally occupied the remainder of a Roman fort.
+At Hardknott, however, no traces of these remain, although the front of the fort possibly contained barracks of stone and timber.

-At the rear, building would have been extremely difficult owing to the uneven ground, and the soldiers may have been housed in leather tents, remnants of which have been recovered in excavations.
+At the rear, building would have been extremely difficult because of the uneven ground.
+The soldiers may have been housed in leather tents, remnants of which have been recovered in excavations.

 The parade-ground, where the garrison exercised and practised drill manoeuvres, lies on a plateau about 218 yards (200 metres) to the east.